Netflix/dgs/docs/spring-graphql-integration.md

 It might also mean missing out on features available in one framework but not the other.
 This is not an ideal situation for the Java/GraphQL community.

 For the maintainers of both frameworks, it would be much more efficient to collaborate on features and improvements instead of having to solve the same problem twice.
-Notably, bringing the communities together is a highly desirable goal!
+Notably, bringing the communities together is a highly desirable goal.

 ### Why not just EOL one of the frameworks?
 The DGS framework is widely used and plays a vital role in the architecture of many companies, including Netflix.
 Moving away from the framework in favor of Spring-GraphQL would be a costly migration without any real benefits.

-Although Spring-GraphQL doesn't have the user base of DGS, it makes sense from a Spring Framework perspective to have an out-of-the-box GraphQL offering, just like Spring supports REST.
+From a Spring Framework perspective, it makes sense to have an out-of-the-box GraphQL offering, just like Spring supports REST.

 ## The way forward
 With this integration, you can pull in additional features from Spring GraphQL.